obonaventure/cnp3/book/glossary.rst

    TCB
 	The Transmission Control Block is the set of variables that are maintained for each established TCP connection by a TCP implementation.

+   socket
+	A low-level API originally defined on Berkeley Unix to allow programmers to develop clients and servers.

+   MSS
+	A TCP option used by a TCP entity in SYN segments to indicate the Maximum Segment Size that it is able to receive.

+   round-trip-time
+	The round-trip-time (RTT) is the delay between the transmission of a segment and the reception of the corresponding acknowledgement in a transport protocol.